Smoked mackerel kedgeree, a twist on a classic British Indian rice dish, my version features peas and leeks and is topped with boiled egg.

 It is so diverse!
-I use it in dishes like smoked mackerel risotto, smoked mackerel pasta tossed through a simple smoked mackerel salad.
+I use it in dishes like smoked mackerel risotto, smoked mackerel pasta tossed through a simple smoked mackerel salad, mackerel and broccoli pasta, and even in a smoked mackerel potato frittata.

-It was then bought back to the UK and embraced by the Victorians who loved curry.
+It was then brought back to the UK and embraced by the Victorians, who loved curry.

 Is the type of rice important?